keerthivasanvsdet-zz/puppeteer_demo/README.md

 # puppeteer-demo
-A simple code to start with puppeteer.
+A simple code snippet to start with puppeteer.